amplify-holding/master_api_key/README.md

 #Restricting access by filters
 before_action :authorize_action, only: [:create]

-#Restricting access by explicting calling method.
+#Restricting access by explicitly calling method.
 #If the call is authorized then the code block passed in will be executed.
 def index
     authorize_action do